reft-ai/reft.cpp/README.md

 <!--[![Publish](https://github.com/reft-ai/reft.cpp/actions/workflows/docker-publish.yml/badge.svg)](https://github.com/reft-ai/reft/actions/workflows/docker-publish.yml))-->

 # What is `reft.cpp`
 ### A high-performance and easy-to-use LLM/LM serving tools for inference, training.
-All of Ops, serving framework and training tools in C++ without Python/PyTorch, inspired by [llm.c](https://github.com/karpathy/llm.c) of Andrej Karpathy.
+All of Ops/Ops-Fusion/Ops-Optimization, serving framework and training tools in C++ without Python/PyTorch, inspired by [llm.c](https://github.com/karpathy/llm.c) of Andrej Karpathy.
-### An excutable file of "reft" with model weights are all you need to run the reft-supported model on your GPU(s) with the better performance.
+### An excutable file of "reft" with model weights is all you need to run the reft-supported model on your GPU(s) with the better performance.

 ----